mysociety/yournextrepresentative/README.md

-The idea of this project is to make a web-based front-end to [PopIt](http://popit.poplus.org/) for crowd-sourcing candidates who are standing in the next UK general election in 2015.
+The idea of this project is to make a web-based front-end to [PopIt](http://popit.poplus.org/) for crowd-sourcing candidates for upcoming elections; it was used for [YourNextMP](https://yournextmp.com) in the UK for the 2015 General Election.

-This is pretty functional now - we're testing with small numbers of users at the moment, but will make it more widely available soon.

 ## Known Bugs